rsvp/chess/README.md

 * The rook belongs to the seventh rank.
 * The scheme of a game is played on positional lines, its decision effected by combinations.
 * The single most important thing in life is to believe in yourself.
+* The spot from where you intend to fight must be reinforced.
 * The strategist knows what to do when there is nothing to do.
 * The threat is greater than its execution.
 * The threat is stronger than the execution.
 * The threat you do not see is the one which will defeat you.
+* The victor has prepared himself, and waits to take the unprepared enemy.
+* The victor is prudent and waits for an impatient enemy.
+* The victor knows when to fight, but also when not to fight.
 * The way a man plays chess demonstrates his whole nature.
 * The winner of the game is the player who makes the next-to-last mistake.
 * The world is like a great chess game being played by the Gods where we are observers.
+* The worst calamities arise from hesitation.
 * Theoretically it is almost certain that the game is a draw.
 * There are more adventures on a chessboard than on all the seas of the world.
 * There are no signposts, such as "checkmate in 3," which will give alert.
 * There are no sound studies, only ones which have not been busted yet.
+* There are positions which must not be contested.
 * There are some situations in chess where luck plays a part.
 * There is no remorse like the remorse of chess.
 * There is nothing more precious than the bishop pair.